dawsonjon/FPGA-TX/README.rst

 :email: chips@jondawson.org.uk

-This project is intended to demonstrate the capabilities of the `Chips-2.0 <https://github.com/dawsonjon/Chips-2.0>`_  development environment.
+This project is intended to demonstrate the capabilities of the `Chips-2.0 <http:pyandchips.org>`_  development environment.
 The project is targets the Xilinx Spartan 6 device, and more specifically, the Digilent ATLYS development platform.
 The demo implements a TCP/IP socket interface, and a simple web application.
 So far the demonstration has been tested on a Ubuntu Linux only.
+Some users have reported success using windows.

 Dependencies
 ============